Terrasoma IX

 2020

-Exhibition Text for Terrasoma IX and Terrasoma X at Source Matters:
+Exhibition Text for Terrasoma IX and Terrasoma X in Source Matters:

 Terrasoma IX and X are spiralling enclosures that protrude upwards from the floor.
 Their bodies are defined by a hollow clay structural skin, delineating an inside from an outside.
 They are born out of winding clay around and around itself, forming a single continuous vertical spiral.
 As the clay is wound, it is pressed on one side, integrating each new layer into the existing layer below.
 This repetitive process generates a smooth continuous spiral on one side, and a textured surface of thousands of finger-pressed indents on the other.